dougcahl/HFcur_BBM/README.md

 # HFcur_BBM
-HF radar currents calculated using Beamforming, Beamscan (direction finding using beamforming) and MUSIC for a beamforming linear array
+A MATLAB package for calculating surface currents from HF radars using Beamforming, Beamscan (direction finding using beamforming) and MUSIC for a linear array